survivejs/webpack-book/manuscript/styling/03_autoprefixing.md

 }
 ```

-As you can see, autoprefixing expands the rules so we don't have to remember to do that.
+As you can see, autoprefixing expands the rules, so we don't have to remember to do that.

 If you know what browsers you support, it is possible to set up a [browserslist](https://www.npmjs.com/package/browserslist) file.
 Different tools pick up this definition, *autoprefixer* included.
 Consider the example below where we select only specific browsers: